-denominational school required to support the development strategy.
+When will funding be due from the developer?
+Arrangements for payment will be written into planning agreements and negotiated on a case- by-case basis.
+No change to policy. • WLC does not have funding in place to provide the new denominational school required to support the development strategy.
 If this is the case then it could be assumed that there is no funding for running the school.
-Will developers be required to contribute to this? ask developers to contribute to running costs.
+Will developers be required to contribute to this? • There are no plans to ask developers to contribute to running costs.
 Separate guidance on school commissioning costs was approved by WLC on 24 October 2006.
-When will funding be due from the developer?
-Arrangements for payment will be written into planning agreements and negotiated on a caseby-case basis.
-No change to policy.
-Scotland extant planning consent, causes problems because missives or legal agreements may already be in place between landowners and developers.
+Amend section 7 of policy to clarify when developer funding would be due.
+Homes for Scotland Undated Introducing a policy at short notice, even applying only to sites without extant planning consent, causes problems because missives or legal agreements may already be in place between landowners and developers.
 This can impact on the viability of a contribution.
-The policy should acknowledge that there will be circumstances, including the existence of binding agreements, where flexibility is required when viability is threatened. policy. contributions requirements should be factored into negotiations on land value.
+The policy should acknowledge that there will be circumstances, including the existence of binding agreements, where flexibility is required when viability is threatened.
+Potential developer contributions requirements should be factored into negotiations on land value.
 To amend the policy to allow for the flexibility sought would weaken it's terms.
-Contributions are necessary to ensure denominational school required to support the development strategy.
-If this is the case then it could be assumed that there is no funding for ask developers to contribute to running costs.
-Separate guidance on school commissioning costs was approved by WLC Amend section 7 of policy to clarify when developer funding would be due. education infrastructure is provided.
-Undated extant planning consent, causes problems because missives or legal agreements may already be in place between landowners and developers.
-This can impact on the viability of a contribution.
-The policy should acknowledge that there will be circumstances, including the existence of binding agreements, where flexibility is required when contributions requirements should be factored into negotiations on land value.
-To amend the policy to allow for the flexibility sought would weaken it's terms.
-Contributions are necessary to ensure that essential education infrastructure is No change to policy.

-an increase in contributions to compensate.
-It is proposed to alter the exemptions to make the SPG fairer. · Front funding of projects is supported subject to the caveat that it would be more reasonable for payment to be made on completion of houses in order to reflect the developer's cash flow on a project.
+Contributions are necessary to ensure that essential education infrastructure is provided. • No change to policy.
+Threshold for contributions should be increased to 20 units.
+Any change to the Change threshold would mean an increase in contributions to compensate.
+It is proposed to alter the exemptions to make the SPG fairer. exemptions.
+Front funding of projects is supported subject to the caveat that it would be more reasonable for payment to be made on completion of houses in order to reflect the developer's cash flow on a project.
 The triggers for payments will be assessed on a case by case basis.
 Consider through development control process.
-Review might be required should planning applications or master plans for major sites result in different densities to those assumed by the calculations in the policy.
-The SPG will be kept under review and changes made if necessary.
+Review might be required should planning applications or master plans for major sites result in different densities to those assumed by the calculations in the policy. • The SPG will be kept under review and changes made if necessary.
 At the present time, no change is necessary to address this matter.
 Keep SPG under review.
 For Armadale a further option for contributions should be considered based on a sliding scale according to house size.
 Noted.
 The policy however becomes too complex if further distinctions are made.
 No change policy.
-Fuller justification of the costs of the denominational school is required.
-It is considered that a No change threshold would mean full justification has been given.
-Costs are exemptions.